Presentation of the programmes

 Eva de la Gardie

-The Eva de la Gardie program is the result of the collaboration between the French Institute in Sweden and the Swedish Institute in Paris.
+The Eva de la Gardie programme is the result of the collaboration between the Institut français de Suède and the Swedish Institute in Paris.
 It corresponds to a one-month stay in Paris, in November.
 It is intended for researchers with a PhD established in a Swedish Institution (e.g. university, research laboratory, etc).

 Sophie Germain

-The Sophie Germain program is the result of a collaboration between the French Institute in Sweden and the Swedish House of the Cité Internationale Universitaire de Paris (CIUP).
+The Sophie Germain programme is the result of a collaboration between the Institut français de Suède and the Swedish House of the Cité Internationale Universitaire de Paris (CIUP).
 It corresponds to a one-month stay in Paris, in June.
-It is intended for researchers with a PHD established in a Swedish institution (e.g. university, research laboratory, etc.).
+It is intended for researchers with a PhD established in a Swedish institution (e.g. university, research laboratory, etc.).

-For additional details, including application criteria, accommodations conditions, grant amounts and application procedures, please see each program’s specific page:
+For additional details, including application criteria, accommodations conditions, grant amounts and application procedures, please see each programme’s specific page: